jgeboski/Bumblebee-SlackBuilds/README.markdown

     nvidia-persistenced
     nvidia-debugdump
 ```
-For details on the above read the `README.txt` that becomes available after
+For details on the exact functionality of theese libraries and tools, consult
-extracting the driver.
+the `README.txt` that becomes available after extracting the driver.